You have currently viewed 1 story this month.

 October 19, 2017 was "Decision Reveal" night for Ayo Dosunmu.
 A podium was set up at the Jordan Brand store in downtown Chicago in front of a small crowd made up of his family, teammates, friends, and media.
 Dosunmu walked up to that podium wearing a white Nike polo shirt emblazoned with a blue "Block I" and altered the trajectory of the Illinois basketball program.

-I was in attendance that night, and I wrote then about the status of the Illini brand going into that night (dead) and the possibilities of the future based on Dosunmu's decision (limitless).
+I was in attendance that night, and I wrote then about the status of the Illini brand going into that night (dead) and the brand's future potential based on Dosunmu's decision (limitless).

 As such, the beginning of this season brought with it the burden of expectations.
 A burden vocally welcomed by the Illini players and staff alike.
 However, after a lackluster November and December, and a bad road loss at Michigan State, the Illini sat with a middling 9-5 record.
 They were barely an afterthought in NCAA Tournament projections, and questions were being raised about Dosunmu having already reached his ceiling after just a season and a half.